Setting up an exercise

 Add sets

-Hover over the sets to see a "+" appear.
-By clicking on it, the number will increase.
+• Hover over the series to see “arrows” appear.
+Clicking on them will increase the number of arrows.

 Make the sets independent of each other